Dirk Bogarde: Long-term effects

-"My views were formulated as a 24-year-old officer in Normandy ...
-On one occasion, the jeep ahead hit a mine ...
-Next thing I knew, there was this chap in the long grass beside me.
-A gurgling voice said, "Help.
-Kill me."
-With shaking hands I reached for my small pouch to load my revolver ...
-I had to look for my bullets—by which time somebody else had already taken care of him.
-I heard the shot.
-I still remember that gurgling sound.
-A voice pleading for death."

 Career

 Bogarde's London West End theatre-acting debut was in 1939, with the stage name "Derek Bogaerde", in J. B. Priestley's play Cornelius.
+In 1947 he appeared at the Fortune Theatre in Michael Clayton Hutton's Power Without Glory.
 After the war, he started pursuing film roles using the name "Dirk Bogarde".
-One of Bogarde's earliest starring roles was in the 1949 film Once a Jolly Swagman, where he played a daring speedway ace, riding for the Cobras.
+One of Bogarde's earliest starring roles in cinema was in the 1949 film Once a Jolly Swagman, where he played a daring speedway ace, riding for the Cobras.
 This was filmed at New Cross Speedway, in South East London, during one of the postwar years in which speedway was the biggest spectator sport in the UK.

 Film stardom

 Bogarde was contracted to the Rank Organisation under the wing of the prolific independent film producer Betty Box, who produced most of his early films and was instrumental in creating his matinée idol image.
 His Rank contract began following his appearance in Esther Waters (1948), his first credited role, replacing Stewart Granger.
 Another early role of his was in The Blue Lamp (1950), playing a hoodlum who shoots and kills a police constable (Jack Warner), whilst in So Long at the Fair (1950), a film noir, he played a handsome artist who comes to the rescue of Jean Simmons during the World's Fair in Paris.
 He also had roles as an accidental murderer in Hunted (or The Stranger in Between, 1952), a young wing commander in Bomber Command in Appointment in London (1953), and in Desperate Moment (1953), a wrongly imprisoned man who regains hope of clearing his name when he learns his sweetheart, Mai Zetterling, is still alive.

 Bogarde featured as a medical student in Doctor in the House (1954), a film that made him one of the most popular British stars of the 1950s.
 The film co-starred Kenneth More and Donald Sinden, with James Robertson Justice as their crabby mentor.
 The production was initiated by Betty Box, who had picked up a copy of the book at Crewe during a long rail journey and had seen its possibility as a film.
 Box and Ralph Thomas had difficulties convincing Rank executives that people would go to a film about doctors and that Bogarde, who up to then had played character roles, had sex appeal and could play light comedy.
 They were allocated a modest budget and were allowed to use only available Rank contract artists.
 The film was the first of the Doctor film series based on the books by Richard Gordon.